SvenBroeckling/phasesix/README.md

-## Phase Six Pen'n"Paper Roleplay Platform
+## Phase Six Pen'n'Paper Roleplay Platform

 This repository contains the source code which runs the RPG Sites [Phase Six](https://phasesix.org/) and [Realms of Tirakan](https://tirakans-reiche.de/).
 This is a [Django](https://www.djangoproject.com/) project.